traderepublic/Cilicon/README.md

 ### 🔨 Setting Up the Host OS
 It is recommended to use Cilicon on a macOS device fully dedicated to the task, ideally one that is [freshly restored](https://support.apple.com/en-gb/guide/apple-configurator-mac/apdd5f3c75ad/mac).

+If you don't want to host your machine locally, [OakHost](https://www.oakhost.net/) provides great value dedicated Macs and are kindly offering 10% off the first two months for new customers with the code `CILICON10` (Disclaimer: We do not receive any form of compensation from sharing this code).

 - Transfer `Cilicon.app`, `cilicon.yml` as well as any other files referenced by your config (e.g. Local image, GitHub private key etc.) to your Host OS.
 - Add `Cilicon.app` as a launch item